SRUM: Fine-Grained Self-Rewarding for Unified Multimodal Models: Data Curation

 \section{Data Curation}

-We leverage the training instructions from T2I-CompBench~\citep{huang2023t2i} to guide our image generation process.
-Specifically, we utilize the generation capabilities of UMs~\citep{vilau2024, janus2024, show-o, dongdreamllm}, which are representative of the state-of-the-art in text-to-image synthesis~\citep{dalle3, imagen, SD3, flux, wu2025qwen}, to synthesize corresponding images based on these instructions.
-Subsequently, the understanding end of UMs, which possesses powerful vision-language comprehension abilities akin to models like LLaVA, InternVL, and Gemini~\citep{llava-plus, internvl2, qwen2vl, gemini}, is employed to evaluate and score the generated images.
+We leverage the training instructions from T2I-CompBench~\cite{huang2023t2i} to guide our image generation process.
+Specifically, we utilize the generation capabilities of UMMs~\cite{vilau2024, janus2024, show-o, dongdreamllm}, which are representative of the state-of-the-art in text-to-image synthesis~\cite{dalle3, imagen, SD3, flux, wu2025qwen}, to synthesize corresponding images based on these instructions.
+Subsequently, the understanding side of UMMs, which possesses powerful vision-language comprehension abilities akin to models like LLaVA, InternVL, and Gemini~\cite{llava-plus, internvl2, qwen2vl, gemini}, is employed to evaluate and score the generated images.

-The capabilities of these models are built upon massive web-scale datasets~\citep{schuhmann2022laion, li2024omnicorpus} and canonical vision datasets~\citep{lin2014microsoft}, which are often enhanced with high-quality captioning and instruction-following data~\citep{sharma2018cc, li2024datacomprecap, liu2023visual}.
-Our prompting strategy for eliciting rewards is inspired by the methodologies used in instruction-based image editing~\citep{Brooks2022InstructPix2PixLT, wei2024omniedit, zhang2023magicbrush, yu2024anyedit, hui2024hqedit, bai2024humanedit}.
+The capabilities of these models are built upon massive web-scale datasets~\cite{schuhmann2022laion, li2024omnicorpus} and canonical vision datasets~\cite{lin2014microsoft}, which are often enhanced with high-quality captioning and instruction-following data~\cite{sharma2018cc, li2024datacomprecap, liu2023visual}.
+Our prompting strategy for eliciting rewards is inspired by the methodologies used in instruction-based image editing~\cite{Brooks2022InstructPix2PixLT, wei2024omniedit, zhang2023magicbrush, yu2024anyedit, hui2024hqedit, bai2024humanedit}.
 The detailed data used in this evaluation are as follows: